Search

 • Add the chicken to the batter and mix well.

-To fry the chicken:
+4. Fry the chicken:

 • In a pot over high heat, add the oil.
 Heat it up to 350°F or 177°C. Deep fry the chicken in batches for about 5 minutes until they are golden brown.
 Remove the chicken.
 Do the same with the rest.

-• Heat up the oil to 375°F or 191°C. Return the chicken fry for 1 minute until crispy.
+• Heat up the oil to 375°F or 191°C. Return the chicken and fry for 1 minute until crispy.
 Remove and drain the chicken.

 • In a wok over high heat, add oil, onion, green bell pepper, and red bell pepper.
 Stir fry for about 30 seconds.
 Remove.